Research Themes

 Estimated coefficient functions for the log transformed data with outliers.
 Top: LS estimators.
 Bottom: Rank estimators.

 My research focuses on developing and applying robust and efficient nonparametric statistical procedures for nonlinear modeling of climate change effects on groundfish communities in the northern Pacific Ocean.
 Working with non- and semi-parametric models to explore the effects of climate changes on populations has highlighted the inadequacy of current methods to appropriately calculate effect size measures for predictors in high-dimensional model structures.
 As model structures become complex in order to accommodate more ecological interactions, accurately measuring the size of such effects becomes equally convoluted.
-I am therefore interested in creating robust effect size measures suitable for such model structures to expand the usability of these models to scientists who require appropriate inference to develop ecological theory and make management decisions.
+I am therefore interested in creating robust effect size measures suitable for such model structures to expand the usability of these models to scientists who require robust inferences for a wide range of applications.

 Otlaadisa, M., Bindele, H. F., Abebe, A. & Correia, H. E. (2022) Varying coefficient single-index regression model with missing responses under rank-based modeling.
 Journal of Nonparametric Statistics.
 34(2), 319-343.